 A psycho-educational assessment will be used to determine a student's level of functioning and should be based on a variety of measures of intellectual ability and adaptive behaviour, as well as information from the family and, where available, other service providers.
-Instruments such as the most current revision of the Vineland Adaptive Behavior Scales, The Scales of Independent Behaviour, or the Adaptive Behaviour Assessment System should be used in the assessment of an individual's adaptive behaviour.
+Instruments such as the Vineland Adaptive Behavior Scales and the Adaptive Behavior Scale should be used in the assessment of an individual's adaptive behaviour.
 The most frequently used tests in assessing intellectual ability are the most current revisions of the Stanford-Binet and the Wechsler Intelligence scales.